mustafabutt-dev/AI-contentAgent/README.md

 Now, open the application in the web browser by navigating to [localhost:3000](http://localhost:3000/).

+The LinkedIn integration enables this AI agent to automatically share blog posts directly to your LinkedIn account with proper hashtags and post description.

 To enable LinkedIn integration, please follow these steps:

 1. Visit [LinkedIn Developer's page](https://www.linkedin.com/developers/apps/new).